jaak-peterson/autoware_mini_practice/practice_2/README.md

          - for `position.z` we need to take `msg.height` and subtract `undulation` (parameter)
       * `orientation` (message type [geometry_msgs/Quaternion](https://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/Quaternion.html)).
 Quaternions are a way to represent orientations in 3D space that have [many favorable properties](https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation).
          * From GNSS topic we have azimuth - angle from north in clockwise direction (we will be ignoring the car's roll and pitch angles currently).
 Essentially, we need to convert the azimuth angle to quaternion.
          * GNSS azimuth is in the WGS84 system, we need to correct it for the UTM zone 35N projection first.
 The correction depends on location and is also known as [meridian convergence](https://en.wikipedia.org/wiki/Transverse_Mercator_projection#Convergence).
 This can be found with [get_factors](https://pyproj4.github.io/pyproj/stable/api/proj.html#pyproj.Proj.get_factors) method, see the example code below.
+The correction should be subtracted from azimuth angle coming from the message.
          * Next thing is we need to convert angle from **clockwise (CW)** angle from **y axis** (north) to **counterclocḱwise (CCW)** angle from **x-axis** (this is how angles are usually represented in ROS).
 Let's call this angle **yaw**.
 For that, the function `convert_azimuth_to_yaw()` is provided in the code below.
          * And finally, we need to convert the angle to quaternion; you can use the `quaternion_from_euler` for that.